JonathanWThom/my-tab/README.md

 could be refactored to do more of the heavy lifting so that less hits to the api are needed.
 * Could use some serious refactoring.
+* There is some odd behavior when all drinks from the selected time period are removed.

 ### License